augchan42/augchan42.github.io/_posts/2024-02-29-Brainstorming AI Driven Photo Critic.md

 ---
 layout: post
-title: "Brainstorming an AI Photo Critic"
+title: "Brainstorming an AI-Powered Photo Critic Service"
 author: "Aug"
 date: 2024-02-29
 header-style: text
 catalog: true
-description: "Brainstorming the architecture for an AI-driven photo critic service.
-Discusses model choices (CNN, CLIP, LLM), a phased approach to metadata extraction, and specific models/technologies for investigation."
+description: "My initial thoughts on designing an AI service that can analyze and critique uploaded photos.
+I explore a multi-stage approach using CNNs, CLIP, and LLMs for metadata extraction, image understanding, and generating constructive feedback."
 tags:
   - ai
   - photo-critic